sas-arkadiusz/image-processing/README.md

 * [Setup](#setup)

 ## Image Processing - General Info
 This repository contains some of my exercises with image processing.

 ## Technologies
-Project is created with:
+This project is created with:
 * Java SE 8
 * Open CV 4.0

 ## Setup